Skip to content

 scene "Japan declining" {

-title = "Japan's emissions fell 20% from their peak"
+title = "Japan's emissions have fallen since their 2013 peak"

 highlight "Japan"